2015–2016 Latakia offensive: Aftermath

 Al-Nusra-led rebels launched an assault in mid-April 2016, capturing parts of Jabal al-Qalat (Qalat Mountain) and al-Bayda village.
 The Syrian Army mounted a counter-attack within days and re-captured all positions they had lost, continuing with the assault on the heights around Kabani again.
 In the course of the fighting, a prominent al-Nusra Front commander was killed: Abu Shakkar, nicknamed "The Cannibal" because he ate the heart of a Syrian soldier.

 Between 14 and 29 April, government forces made 10 unsuccessful attempts at capturing two strategic hills on the outskirts of Kabani.
 As of 30 April, there were contradictory reports who controlled height 1154 as a 3-day ceasefire came into effect.

 On 30 May, the Army captured the Tall Haddadeh hilltop, which overlooks the Turkish border and remaining rebel-held villages in northern Latakia.

 At the end of June, the al-Nusra-led Army of Conquest, supported by FSA groups, launched a counter-offensive on the Turkman and Kurd Mountains, capturing several villages before they withdrew under Russian airstrikes.
-33 rebels and 15 soldiers were killed in the fighting.
+A total of 33 rebels and 15 soldiers were killed in the fighting.
 Still, a second rebel assault a few days later managed to capture Kinsabba, as well as a dozen nearby villages and hills.
 On 8 August, the Syrian Army regained Kinsabba and its surrounding villages and hills during a counter-offensive.

-Strategic Analysis
+Strategic analysis

 According to analysis by pro-opposition Al Jazeera, the objective of the Latakia offensive was to consolidate a potential Alawi dominated state (supported by Russia) that would extend from the Coast to Damascus, passing by Hama and Homs.
-This would entail forcing the population to leave the North of Latakia so that they would be replaced by government supporters.
-According to the same source, the offensive aims also at embarrassing and pressuring the Turkish government since most of the population in North Latakia are from Turkmen origin.
+This would entail forcing the population to leave the north of Latakia so that they would be replaced by government supporters.
+According to the same source, the offensive aims also at embarrassing and pressuring the Turkish government since most of the population in north Latakia are from Turkmen origin.
 The source attributes the advance by government troops to the powerful missiles used by the Russian airforce and to the lack of support from rebels in Idlib and Hama governorates.

 On the other hand, the Syrian government claims to be aiming to reconquer the whole of Syria.
 In this case, after recovering all of Latakia, the next logical step might be to move into neighboring Idlib and recover what was lost to the opposition earlier in the year.